ngx-metaui/rules/docs/OSSRules.md

 #### Extend MetaUI Applications

-Let's add two more fields on the `User.ts` object from the getting started guide:
+Let's add two more fields on the `user.ts` object from the getting started guide:

 ```ts